 Every summer, we hear the awful news about hot car deaths.
-Forgotten kids and pets die in cars that reach temperatures above 120 degrees.
+Forgotten children and pets die in cars that reach temperatures above 120 degrees.

 It happens all too often despite numerous public service announcements and reminders to avoid putting society’s most vulnerable in this situation.
 According to the safety organization Kids and Cars, 37 children, on average, die each year in hot cars.
 Already in 2017, 29 children have died in overheated cars.
 According to the ASPCA, the number of pets that die each year is in the thousands.